 📋 What Ingredients do I need

-You will need the following ingredients to make this casserole recipe: Olive oil, Chicken, Olive Oil, Yellow Onion, Granny Smith Apple, Green Pepper, Garlic Cloves, Fresh Ginger, Curry Powder, Ground Black Pepper, Ground Cumin, Tomato Puree, Low Sodium Chicken Broth, Raisins, Salt and Fresh Parsley.
+You will need the following ingredients to make this Country Captain Casserole recipe (see recipe card for quantities): Olive oil, Chicken, Olive Oil, Yellow Onion, Granny Smith Apple, Green Pepper, Garlic Cloves, Fresh Ginger, Curry Powder, Ground Black Pepper, Ground Cumin, Tomato Puree, Low Sodium Chicken Broth, Raisins, Salt and Fresh Parsley.

 🥣 How to make Country Captain Casserole

-In a Dutch oven, heat 2 Tbsp of oil over medium-high heat until very hot.
+In a Dutch oven, heat 2 tablespoon of oil over medium-high heat until very hot.
 Add chicken and cook until golden brown.
 Transfer chicken to a bowl and set aside.

 Stir in curry powder, black pepper, and cumin.
 Cook 1 minute.
 Add tomato puree, broth, raisins, salt, and chicken.
 Heat to boiling over high heat.
 Boil 1 minute.

 Cover and place in oven.
 Bake 1 hour.
 Sprinkle with parsley and serve.

 - 3 ½ lbs Chicken, Cubed